friedger/info_tokens/docs/why_buy_tft.md

 # Why buy ThreeFold tokens?

+ThreeFold Token (TFT) is not your average decentralized digital currency.
+TFT's are supported by a tangible underlying economy of autonomous and decentralized Internet infrastructure and services called the ThreeFold Network (compute, storage, applications).
+The TFT is woven into the fabric of powering and securing the entire network and is driven by an autonomous network layer for a secure,globally scalable, low cost, peer to peer, and inclusive.

-ThreeFold Token (TFT) is a decentralized digital currency  used to buy autonomous and decentralized Internet services (compute, storage, applications) on the ThreeFold Network – generated only when active capacity is added to the ThreeFold Grid.
+ThreeFold Tokens (TFT) are a decentralized digital currency used to buy autonomous and decentralized Internet services (compute, storage, applications) on the ThreeFold Network – generated only when active capacity is added to the ThreeFold Grid.

 ## Utility Driven
 ![](https://raw.githubusercontent.com/threefoldfoundation/info_tokens/master/docs/img/ic-benefits-01.png)